Doteveryone/mobile-browser-prototyping-kit/README.md

 <a href="#" data-close-popup>Close</a>
 ```

 The attribute doesn’t need a name, it will close all popups.
+It will work with other HTML tags as well.

 ### Bars